Guilai1990/fast-blog/README.md

 * [Apache Cassandra](http://cassandra.apache.org/)

 Usage of [Apache Solr](http://lucene.apache.org/solr/) and [Apache Spark](http://spark.apache.org) is planned.

+So, this isn't how I'd actually architect a simple application.
+For a simple application, I'd just use Spring Boot and PostgreSQL. :)

 The shell scripts in `bin` assume you have an environment variable `$KAFKA_HOME` set to the installation directory of the [Confluent Platform](http://confluent.io/docs/current/index.html).
 Follow the [quickstart](http://confluent.io/docs/current/quickstart.html) they have to install and run ZooKeeper and Kafka.